mhdaskar/RESUME-CV/README.md

                 <div class="title">
                     <p class="bold">About Me</p>
                 </div>
-                <p>I'm <strong>Ravindu Gayashan</strong>.
-I'm a <strong>Software Engineering undergraduate</strong> and an <strong>Employee</strong>.
-Seeking an entry level position in <strong>Front-End Web Development</strong> to enhance my experience, knowledge and as a carrier change.
-I'm a self learner and a hard worker who is keen on seeking new knowledge and experience.</p>
+                <p>I'm <strong>Mohammed Askar</strong>.
+I'm a <strong>Software Engineering undergraduate</strong> and .
+I'm a self learner and a hard worker who is keen on seeking new knowledge and experience.I love working in a big IT company</p>
             </div>
             <div class="resume_item resume_work">
                 <div class="title">